How to Buy Property in Australia

 The education system Down Under has a good name, and since there are no language barriers, parents don’t have to worry about finding an international school for their children.
 There are, however, the usual choices between state and private schools, but both demand full-time attendance from the age of six to either 15 or 16.
 Schools tend to be run by the individual state governments rather than by the national government, but pre-schools are unregulated.
 Tertiary education students are charged higher education fees unless they are Australian citizens.

-If you are planning on staying in Australia for a while it is advisable to hire, or even buy, a car.
+If you are planning on staying in Australia for a while it is advisable to rent, or even buy, a car.
 This can be an expensive process, due to the number of vehicles that are imported, but if you are after a second-hand car you’ll find that it offers much better value for money.
 British driving licenses are valid for a year – if you are staying for longer than 12 months in one stretch you will need to apply for an Australian license by taking a driving test.